phallguy/shamu/README.md

 - **{Shamu::Entities::ActiveModel}** makes an entity work like a readonly model that can be used with url helpers, forms, friendly ids, etc.

+- **{Shamu::Entities::ActiveRecord}** adds convenience methods for working with ActiveRecord models as entities.